data center topology

 This demand is usually translated into oversubscription.
 In data center networking, oversubscription refers to how much bandwidth switches are offered to downstream devices at each layer.

 Oversubscription is expected in a data center design.
-You limit oversubscription to the ToR and edge of the network and offer you a single place to start when you experience performance problems.
+By limiting oversubscription to the ToR and edge of the network, you offer a single place to start when performance problems occur.

 A data center with no oversubscription ratio will be costly, especially with a low latency network design.
 So, it’s best to determine what oversubscription ratio your applications support and work best.
 Optimizing your switch buffers to improve performance is recommended before you decide on a 1:1 oversubscription rate.